Rohitv97/Cybathlon-BCI-Systems/README.md

 * This folder contains all the final developed scripts that were run to get results.
 * If using these, users can choose whether or not to use data augmentation, and the fine tune the process of creating artificial signals.
 * These are the final scripts, and can be directly run on either a cluster or computing node.
 I have not attached the bash or shell scripts required to run these, as they shall vary from system to system.

+All programmes and codes from this project can be used, however, please do cite their usage.